araffin/academic-kickstart/content/post/sb3/index.md

 A major challenge is that small implementation details can have a substantial effect on performance -- often greater than the [difference between algorithms](https://iclr.cc/virtual_2020/poster_r1etN1rtPB.html).
 It is particularly important that implementations used as experimental *baselines* are reliable; otherwise, novel algorithms compared to weak baselines lead to inflated estimates of performance improvements.

-To address this challenge, we propose Stable-Baselines3 (SB3), an open-source framework implementing seven commonly used model-free deep RL algorithms, relying on the [OpenAI Gym interface](https://github.com/openai/gym).
+To help with this problem, we present Stable-Baselines3 (SB3), an open-source framework implementing seven commonly used model-free deep RL algorithms, relying on the [OpenAI Gym interface](https://github.com/openai/gym).

 We take great care to adhere to software engineering best practices to achieve high-quality implementations that match prior results.

 ## History

 SB3 builds on our experience maintaining *[Stable Baselines](https://github.com/hill-a/stable-baselines)* (SB2), a fork of OpenAI Baselines built on TensorFlow 1.x.

-Stable-Baselines (SB2) is a trusted library and has already been used in *many [projects](https://stable-baselines.readthedocs.io/en/master/misc/projects.html)* and *[papers](https://scholar.google.fr/scholar?oi=bibs&hl=fr&cites=7029285800852969820)*.
+Stable-Baselines (SB2) is a trusted library and has already been used in *many [projects](https://stable-baselines.readthedocs.io/en/master/misc/projects.html)* and *[papers](https://scholar.google.fr/scholar?oi=bibs&hl=fr&cites=7029285800852969820)* with already more than 250 citations!

 Those two years of maintaining SB2 have been a rewarding exchange with our users, where tons of bugs where fixed and new features like callbacks where added to ease the use of the library.